-From public space, architecture, and interior, to furniture, graphic, art, and digital craft, LAAB’s collective of 40 architects, designers, artists, engineers, makers, and sociologists work with forward-thinking clients to bring visionary designs to life.
+From public space, architecture, and interior, to furniture, graphic, art, and digital craft, LAAB’s collective of 40 architects, designers, artists, engineers, makers, and sociologists work with forward-thinking partners to bring visionary designs to life.

 LAAB is featured in the Architect Magazine as “The Next Progressive” and awarded “The Design Studio of the Year” by the INDE Award.